dimitri-nicolo/calico/v2.0/usage/configuration/bgp.md

 #### Example

-To add a BGP peer at IP address aa:bb::ff with AS number 64514, peering with {{site.prodname}} node "node1", run the following command on any node:
+To add a BGP peer at IP address aa:bb::ff with AS number 64514, peering with {{site.tseeprodname}} node "node1", run the following command on any node:

 ```
 $ cat << EOF | calicoctl create -f -